langur

 string things

-You can use a w// or W// literal for a quoted word array, as a semantic convenience.
+You can use a fw// or FW// literal for a free word list, as a semantic convenience.

 Besides using empty quote marks, you can also use the zls token to represent a zero-length string.